 This is a big modern and attractive indoor shopping center with luxury shops like Hugo Boss, Swarovski, J. Crew and many more.
 There’s a Whole Foods Market in the Lower Level to get some delicious foods to eat there or take away.
 There are also restrooms which is useful if you are taking a stroll in nearby Central Park!
 It is also a good location to watch the Thanksgiving Parade from.

 Tip: The best cheesecake in New York City is right here at the end of Fulton Street and Flatbush Avenue.
-Juniors is a must try food when in New York City.
+Juniors is a must try restaurant when in New York City.

 This indoor mall is easy to reach by subway.
-With 35 shops, some discount, some regular price, this is a a popular spot with Brooklyn locals looking for national chain discount stores like Marshalls, Burlington Coat Factory and DSW Shoes.
-The mall has anchor stores as well like Victoria’s Secret, UNIQLO, Old Navy. and Target.
+With 35 shops, some discount, some regular price, this is a popular spot with Brooklyn locals looking for national chains discount stores like Marshalls, Burlington Coat Factory, and DSW Shoes.
+The mall has anchor stores as well, like Victoria’s Secret, UNIQLO, Old Navy. and Target.
 There are many other shops that offer good sales.

-This shopping mall is not a discount outlet buthg it has many many budget stores, such as Kohl’s, JC Penney’s, Forever 21, and H&M. this Mall might just as well be where budget conscious shoppers might find their steal.
-Located only a short 15 minute Path train ride away from Midtown, take the Path train at 33rd Street and 6th Avenue to the train stop Newport.
+This shopping mall is not a discount outlet but it has many many budget stores, such as Kohl’s, JC Penney’s, Forever 21, and H&M. this Mall might just as well be where budget-conscious shoppers might find their steal.
+Located only a short 15-minute Path train ride away from Midtown, take the Path train at 33rd Street and 6th Avenue to the train stop Newport.
 This mall has a food court and movie theatre as well.
 This is your cheapest shopping mall option, as a single path train ride is only $2.75.
 Definitely check out the PATH train website for any alerts.